 Why does accreditation matter for online BSN programs?

-Graduating from an unaccredited program creates real downstream problems: some employers won’t hire you, many graduate nursing programs won’t admit you, and some state boards may not accept your credentials for licensure.
-Verify accreditation status directly on the ACEN or CCNE website before applying — don’t rely on a program’s self-reported claims.
+Graduating from a genuinely unaccredited program creates real downstream problems: some employers will not hire you, many graduate nursing programs will not admit you, and some state boards may not accept your credentials for licensure.
+Verify accreditation status directly on the accreditor’s own website before applying rather than relying on a program’s self-reported claims.

 What is SARA and why does it matter for online programs?